August Maturo: Career

+From 2012 to 2014, August Maturo played little roles on TV shows like on season 8 of How I Met Your Mother, then on season 8 of "Weeds", also on "Raising Hope" season 4, and finally on "Dads" season 1.

 From 2014 to 2017, Maturo starred in the Disney Channel sitcom Girl Meets World as Auggie Matthews, the younger brother of the titular character.

 In 2018, Maturo portrayed Daniel, in The Nun, a spin-off/prequel of 2016's The Conjuring 2.

 In 2019, Maturo traveled to Budapest to film Shepherd: The Story of a Jewish Dog.
 In the film, Maturo is separated from his family during World War II and reunited with his German Shepherd who has been adopted by a Nazi SS officer at a war camp where Joshua has been taken.
 The movie is based on the bestselling Israeli novel "The Jewish Dog" by Asher Kravitz and has had a limited festival release starting in 2021.

 In 2020, Maturo completed feature film Slapface and Short Film Boys.
 In Slapface, the feature-length adaptation of Jeremiah Kipp's 2017 short film of the same name, Maturo portrays Lucas, the lead in the horror-thriller and won Best Actor at Grimmfest 2021 for his role in the film.
 The short film Boys starring Maturo premiered at LA Shorts and has screened at many other festivals in 2021.
 Directed by Luke Benward, Boys has qualified to be considered for a 2022 Academy Award in the live action short category.

 In 2022, Maturo executive produces a VR docu-drama feature Just Like You – Food Allergies.